AndreasLampos/AstroProtein/README.md

-# This is just a small project for uni from the first semester
+# This is a small project for university from the first semester.

-## Just a small first touch with front end developing
+## First touch with front-end developing.

 ### <p align="center">FRONT PAGE:</p>